qamarian-sds/sds/Spec.md

 about.md
 ~~~~

-__Note that not only a file can be made the lead of a dir, a sub-dir can also be made the lead.__
+__Note that not only a file can be made the lead of a dir, a sub-dir can also be made the lead of a
+dir.__